BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Method

 \subsection{3D Gaussians Decoder}

-It aims to obtain the other four attributes of 3D Gaussian for achieving the generation.
-Upon generating the triplane, comprised of the three feature planes $\pi_{xy}$, $\pi_{xz}$, $\pi_{yz}$, we can obtain the feature vector $\mathcal{F} \in \mathbb{R}^{32}$ of each Gaussian based on its center $p'$.
-Subsequently, the feature vector needs to be converted into additional attributes of 3D Gaussian, including \textit{opacity} $\alpha \in \mathbb{R}$, \textit{scaling} $S \in \mathbb{R}^3$, \textit{rotation} $R \in \mathbb{R}^4$, and \textit{SH coefficient}.
+We aim to obtain four additional attributes of 3D Gaussian necessary for generation.
+Once the triplane, consisting of the three feature planes $\pi_{xy}$, $\pi_{xz}$, $\pi_{yz}$, is generated, we can obtain the feature vector $\mathcal{F} \in \mathbb{R}^{32}$ of each Gaussian based on its center $p'$.
+This feature vector is then converted into the additional attributes, including \textit{opacity} $\alpha \in \mathbb{R}$, \textit{scaling} $S \in \mathbb{R}^3$, \textit{rotation} $R \in \mathbb{R}^4$, and \textit{SH coefficient}.

-Specifically, we first project the 3D coordinate onto the three planes, X-Y, X-Z, and Y-Z. Based on the projected 2D coordinates, we can derive the features $\mathcal{F}_{xy}$, $\mathcal{F}_{xz}$, $\mathcal{F}_{yz}$ according to the interpolation with their four vertex in the 2D feature maps.
-To ensure that the gradient back-propagation is evenly distributed across all three planes, we utilize an averaging operation to aggregate these features, thereby obtaining the 3D Gaussian's feature $\mathcal{F}$.
+Specifically, we first project the 3D coordinate onto three planes, X-Y, X-Z, and Y-Z. Based on the projected 2D coordinates, we can derive the features $\mathcal{F}_{xy}$, $\mathcal{F}_{xz}$, $\mathcal{F}_{yz}$ according to the interpolation with their four vertex in the 2D feature maps.
+To ensure the gradient back-propagation is evenly distributed across all three planes, we utilize an averaging operation to aggregate these features, thereby obtaining the 3D Gaussian's feature $\mathcal{F}$.
 Given that the attributes of 3D Gaussian can be categorized into two groups, \ie, shape and color, we develop two distinct transformation modules $F_{shape}$ and $F_{color}$.
 Each module is a lightweight, two-layer Multi-Layer Perceptron (MLP) network.
 To enhance the gradient back-propagation to the TSD, the center of 3D Gaussian $p'$ is additionally inputted into both modules: